arduino/docs-content/content/arduino-cloud/06.features/06.thing-to-thing/thing-to-thing.md

 ## Circuit

 In this tutorial, we are using no external circuit.
-You will only need 2x IoT Cloud compatible devices.
+You will only need 2x Arduino Cloud compatible devices.
 You can for example use one Nano 33 IoT and one MKR WiFi 1010.

 ![Choosing two IoT boards.](assets/thing-to-thing-circuit.png)